reframejs/reframe/readme.md

 - Partial DOM-dynamic pages.
   <br/>
   A page can be configured so that only certain parts of the page are hydrated.
-  This makes the hydration of the page quicker, and less JavaScript is loaded in the browser, as the browser only loads the React components of the hydrated parts.
+  This makes the hydration of the page quicker.
+And less JavaScript is loaded in the browser, as the browser only loads the React components of the hydrated parts.
 - HTML-static pages.
   <br/>
   A page can be configured to be rendered to HTML at build-time instead of request-time.